OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 \- You can use Digital Rights Management (DRM)-free Content on a reasonable number of compatible devices that you own or control.
 DRM-protected Content can be used on up to five computers and any number of devices that you sync to from those computers.

-\- Content rentals are viewable on a single device at a time, and must be played within 30 days, and completed within 24 to 48 hours of the start of play depending on the Content offered on the Services in your Home Country (stopping, pausing or restarting does not extend this period).
+\- Content rentals are viewable on a single device at a time, and must be played within 30 days, and completed within 48 hours of the start of play (stopping, pausing or restarting does not extend this period).

 \- You may burn an audio playlist to CD for listening purposes up to seven times (this limitation does not apply to DRM-free Content).